-You’re no Ansel Adams, but you still want to document your family vacations and your kid’s first steps.
+A photo printer, especially a wireless photo printer, is one of those things you don’t realize you need until you have it.
 And sure, you can share your photos on social media sites, but that’s no replacement for holding printed photos, physical objects you can put in a frame or post on the fridge, courtesy of an instant photo printer.

 There are plenty of online printing services that will mail you your photos, and the neighborhood drugstore might still have a photo printing kiosk or two.
 But we’re all about immediate gratification, and that’s why a photo printer is a great investment.
 You can choose a desktop photo printer model that churns out vibrant pictures, or a portable photo printer unit that will let you print on the go.